Faculty Credentialing Policy

 Authority: Academic Affairs and Enrollment Management

-McNeese State University is defined as primarily a teaching institution; therefore, the institution seeks faculty whose academic credentials, certifications/licensure, work experience, and expertise support the institution’s teaching mission as well as the quality and integrity of the academic programs.
+The mission of McNeese State University defines it as primarily a teaching institution; therefore, the institution seeks faculty whose academic credentials, certifications/licensure, work experience, and expertise support the institution’s teaching mission as well as the quality and integrity of the academic programs.
 The institution adheres to guidelines established by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) regarding faculty credentials.

 Guidelines for Faculty Credentials

-- Undergraduate Courses: Faculty teaching undergraduate courses that are applicable toward an associate or baccalaureate degree must have an earned doctorate or master’s degree with at least 18 semester hours of graduate credit in the teaching discipline or a related teaching discipline.
+- Undergraduate Course Instructors: Faculty teaching undergraduate courses that are applicable toward an associate or baccalaureate degree must have an earned doctorate or master’s degree with at least 18 semester hours of graduate credit in the teaching discipline or a related teaching discipline.

-- Graduate Courses: Faculty teaching graduate courses must have an earned doctorate or terminal degree in the teaching discipline or a related teaching discipline.
+- Graduate Course Instructors: Faculty teaching graduate courses must have an earned doctorate or terminal degree in the teaching discipline or a related teaching discipline.
+Information about graduate faculty membership can be found on the Doré School of Graduate Studies website.

 - Graduate Teaching Assistants: Graduate teaching assistants must have an earned master’s degree in the teaching discipline or 18 semester hours of graduate credit in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, and planned, periodic evaluations.